Permissionless-Software-Foundation/avax-bridge/docs/README.md

 - `transactions.js` - library containing utilities for working with BCH transactions.
 - `util.js` - a general utilities library.

 The app starts by opening its wallet and retrieving its balance of BCH and SLP tokens from the blockchain.
+It also retrieves a list of previous transactions associated with the wallets address.
+It stores these previous transactions in the `seenTxs` object.

-This determines the exchange rate of BCH to tokens, based on the curve described [in the business plan](https://psfoundation.cash/biz-plan/business-plan#pseudoStableToken).
+The BCH balance determines the exchange rate of BCH to tokens, based on the curve described [in the business plan](https://psfoundation.cash/biz-plan/business-plan#pseudoStableToken).
 It retrieves the current USD market price for BCH and calculates the spot price of the token.
 This information is then available via the GET `/price` endpoint.

 ## Running
-After startup, the app runs in a loop every two minutes.
+After startup, the app runs the `processingLoop` which loops every two minutes.
 It will poll the blockchain to see if it has received any BCH or SLP tokens.

-The loop calls the `compareLastTransaction()` function in the `token-liquidity.js` library.
-It checks the last TX associated with the BCH address.
-If it changed, then the program reacts to it.
-Otherwise it exits.

-Here is the general flow of this function:
-- Organize the transactions and return an array of 1-conf transactions
-- if there are no 1-conf transactions (2-conf or greater)...
-  - Retrieve the BCH and token balances from the blockchain and return those
-- else loop through each transaction in the 1-conf array
-  - if the current transaction is different than the last processed transaction...
-    - if the users address matches the app address, ignore and skip.
-    - if the user sent tokens...
-      - calculate and send BCH
-    - if the user sent BCH...
-      - calculate and send tokens
-    - Calculate the new BCH and token balances and return them.

-### Experimental changes:

-At startup:
-- seenTxs = Get a list of transactions associated with the address.

-Looping:
-- curTxs = Gets a list of transactions associated with the address.
-- diffTxs = diff seenTxs from curTxs
-- filter out all the txs in diffTx that are 0-conf
-- Add them to the seenTxs array after they've been processed.
-  - Add them before processing in case something goes wrong with the processing.
-- process these txs
+The loop calls `detectNewTxs()` which returns an array of any new TXIDs associated with the apps address.
+This function will filter out 0-conf transactions, so will only process transactions that have at least 1 confirmation.
+This greatly reduces the risk of a double spend attack.

+If no new transactions are found, the loop retrieves its balances from an indexer and then exits.

+If a new transaction is found, it is added to the `seenTxs` object, and then the TX is added to a processing queue.
+The processing queue will try to process the transaction several times until it succeeds. (*TODO*)

+The `token-liquidity.js/processTx()` function processes the transaction.
+At a high level, the purpose of this function is to send tokens if it recieves BCH, or to send BCH if it recieves tokens.
+The exchange rate is determined by a mathematical function.